krystof-k/my-macos-setup/README.md

 ### Spotlight shortcuts

 I used to use [Alfred](https://www.alfredapp.com), which has useful commands for quickly shutting down or locking your Mac.
 If you want something similar for Spotlight, take a look [there](https://github.com/siong1987/shortcuts).

-### Opening unsigned apps

-When opening an unsigned app, then right click the file and click open: voilà you can start the app now.
-So that you can launch probably the [only useful app for Touch Bar](https://github.com/avatsaev/touchbar_nyancat) on your Mac.

 ### Auto mount network drives